dandi/dandidav/doc/webdav-intro.md

   server root, and the complete URL is calculated by resolving this path against the URL of the request (roughly, by combining the non-path portions of the request URL with the path).
-All "href" elements values within a Multi-Status response must be unique and must use the same choice of URL or absolute path.
+All "href" elements values within a Multi-Status response must be unique and must use the same choice of URL vs. absolute path.

 - The "propstat" elements inside a "response" contain the names and possibly